 Share this Article

-Matthew Hughes, a broker with Brown Harris Stevens, says co-broking makes sense.
-“Your broker is your point person, the person who introduces you to a real estate attorney, or to a contractor if you want to do renovations.
-It is good to have someone who has experience and has done many transactions before, to guide you expertly through the entire process.”
+For many, co-broking makes sense.
+Matthew Hughes, a broker with Brown Harris Stevens, says a broker is your point person, the person who introduces you to a real estate attorney, or to a contractor if you want to do renovations.

 However, as with all big financial transactions, there are line items that can be negotiated.
 Sellers and buyers might both be incentivized to use the commission fee as leverage to get a better deal.

 Hughes says many buyers feel empowered by the resources at their fingertips—like comps and other data, and believe they will be more attractive to a seller’s agent if they are unrepresented.
 There’s also the possibility that if the seller’s agent isn’t splitting the fee, the buyer may be able to negotiate on price.

 Some buyers think they are more likely to win a bidding war if they don’t have a broker.
 If the seller’s agent sees he or she won’t have to split the commission, they might work harder to pull off that deal.
 Hughes says, “Sometimes working with one broker can benefit both the seller and buyer,” but the priority is transparency and the buyer should know they can bring on representation at any point during the transaction.

 Discover off-market properties in your dream neighborhood that perfectly suit your needs and budget.
 Meet and deal with sellers before their apartment hits the market.

 Let Triplemint's off-market team give you exclusive access to apartments in your price range and desired neighborhood that no one else has seen.
 More options, less competition, no bidding wars.

 More often than not, however, Hughes says, it’s the broker who benefits from being a single agent involved in the deal.